NHQ/peralta-market-festival/readme.md

 * supervised children's activities (movies, games, quiet space)
 * WIFI

-Idea: kids drums circle and music jam freakout, happens in the lower park, in order to purify that beuatiful area, and validate it's important to the community and the park staff.
+Idea: kids drums circle and music jam freakout, happens in the lower park, in order to purify that beuatiful area, and validate that it's important to the community and the park staff.

 ## Promotion & Networking